BLUE HORIZON 1261

 "Taro, you have just saved my business!"

 "I'm glad to hear it," the vixen replied.
 "This is just the start, Captain.
 Once we are on our way to Kantus tomorrow, I will forward inquires to my contacts on Crescentis to see what I can line up for us from there.
-Once we've established ourselves as reliable, we can up the fee to industry standard."
+Once we've established ourselves as reliable over the course of several deliveries, we can up the fee to industry standard."

 Jiro brushed past the wolf and took a surprised Taro in his arms.
 If Merlin wasn't going to thank the vixen properly, at least he would.
 Taro's eyes went wide when he leaned in close, kissed her full on the mouth, and held her firmly up against him for a long moment.